dotnet/docs-maui/docs/platform-integration/device/sensors.md

 > [!NOTE]
 > This sensor isn't used for determining if the device's video display is in portrait or landscape mode.
 Use the `Orientation` property of the `ScreenMetrics` object available from the [`DeviceDisplay`](../device/display.md) class.

+The `IOrientationSensor` interface provides access to the sensor, and is available through the `OrientationSensor.Default` property.
+Both the `IOrientationSensor` interface and `OrientationSensor` class are contained in the `Microsoft.Maui.Devices.Sensors` namespace.

 To start monitoring the orientation sensor, call the `IOrientationSensor.Start` method. .NET MAUI sends orientation data changes to your app by raising the `IOrientationSensor.ReadingChanged` event.
 Use the `IOrientationSensor.Stop` method to stop monitoring the sensor.
 You can detect the monitoring state of the orientation with the `IOrientationSensor.IsMonitoring` property, which will be `true` if the orientation was started and is currently being monitored.

-The following code example demonstrates monitoring the orientation sensor.
-The `OrientationSensor.Default` instance would be passed to the `ToggleOrientation` method:
+The following code example demonstrates monitoring the orientation sensor:

 :::code language="csharp" source="../snippets/shared_1/SensorsPage.xaml.cs" id="toggle_orientation":::